gryphonshafer/pnwquizzing/docs/resources_for_quizzing/classic_scramble.md

 The following are the eligibility requirements for Scramble meet officials:

-- Quizmasters: Any adult, or any quizzer in their senior year
+- QMs: Any adult, or any quizzer in their senior year
 - Scorekeepers: Anyone
-- Answer Judges: Anyone with quizmastering experience

 Everyone wanting to officiate should chat with the seated officials in a given room about picking up the officiating of the next quiz.